EnduIf/rive-web-component/readme.md

-> will fire when the Element is ready to play animations Wait until this Event has been fired before calling methods or changing Properties
+> Will fire when the element is ready to play animations Wait until this event has been fired before calling methods or changing properties